Lisa Hultman

 In 2014 I was appointed Wallenberg Academy Fellow, which has allowed me to build a research team around the theme of international intervention and protection of civilians.
 I have also developed a master-level course on this topic.
 Since 2019, I am the holder of a Consolidator grant from the Swedish Research Council to conduct research on what factors determine international responses to atrocities.

 I currently serve on the editorial boards of four journals: American Journal of Political Science, International Studies Quarterly, Journal of Conflict Resolution, and International Peacekeeping.
+Since 2024, I am a theme leader in the UK FCDO-funded program Reducing Conflict and Improving Performance in the Economy (ReCIPE), hosted by the Centre for Economic Research Policy.
 I have formerly been a member of the council of the Peace Science Society (International) and the European Peace Science Society steering committee.
 Between 2015 and 2017 I served on the Swedish Research Council review panel for political science, peace and conflict, and media and communication; in 2017, I was the chair of the panel.

 Research